 There are four main build processes which you should consider in the very initial stages of beginning a building development.
 This overview provides a very general guide to the advantages and disadvantages of each model.
 Please keep in mind that this could vary significantly from project to project.
 They are as follows:

 Architect + tender process

 This is an Architect-driven process where the builder is doing as instructed on site with a specified outcome.
 Level of client input required will vary depending on the amount of responsibility given to the Architect as the overall project manager.

-Potential for cost blowout after significant committal has been made.
+- Potential for cost blowout after significant commitment has been made.

 This is a builder-driven process – where the Builder takes the client’s requirements and creates a solution, a finished cost and takes responsibility for the design, to ensure all three factors come together.
 Generally, a client creates a list of requirements and an initial design concept showing non-negotiable options, and the builder creates the construction design within this set of guidelines.

 - Typically, this is a more cost effective solution as the builder drives the design with construction efficiencies and general ‘buildability’ in mind from the outset.